LilianMShen/cs225-fa20/README.md

 - - - -
 ## Fileio
 ### Files: fileio.h/cpp

+The file I/O system makes use of two functions.
+The **file_to_vector** function takes in a file and extracts each line from it into a vector of strings.
+The **csv_to_tokens** takes a vector of strings and tokenizes them by a comma delimiter, meaning it is completely compatible with CSV type data.
+Its usage is in other source files, where the namespace fileio contains the two functions and is used to parse the graph data into vertex and edge data.
 - - - -
 ## Breadth First Search (BFS)
 ### Files: BFS.h/cpp